5 key moments from Trump's South Korea speech

 One of the key points of Trump's speech was the contrast between North and South Korea.

-"They very existence of a thriving South Korean republic threatens the very survival of the North Korean dictatorship," he said.
+"The very existence of a thriving South Korean republic threatens the very survival of the North Korean dictatorship," he said.
 "This city and this assembly are living proof that a free and independent Korea not only can, but does stand strong, sovereign and proud among the nations of the world."

 "In this republic, the people have done what no dictator ever could," Trump added.
 "You took -- with the help of the United States -- responsibility for yourself and ownership of your future.
 You had a dream, a Korean dream, and you built that dream into a great reality.